-Sensory gating, the processing and perception of sensory information is reduced by presence of competing sensory input.
+Sensory gating, the processing and perception of sensory information, is reduced with competing sensory input.
 The nerves can only send so many messages at a time, the most novel, frequently changing stimulus is what the brain chooses to pay attention to.
 Brisk rubbing and deep pressure will compete with pain for neural pathways, which is why we squeeze a body part after we have bumped it.
-Vigorous exercise floods the brain with sensory input as does novel stimulus which can distract as well as complete for neural pathways.
-If you can't exercise engage in multi-sensory exploration.
+Vigorous exercise floods the brain with sensory input and novel stimulus can distract as well as complete for neural pathways.
+If you can't exercise engage in multi-sensory exploration, smell, touch, etc. focus your attention on it.